 How can I get involved with the census?

 The Census Bureau is hiring people to work part-time, flexible hours in San Francisco.
 Census jobs are temporary and will last for several weeks.
-You must submit your application by February 2020.
+You can still submit applications now.

 You can also get involved by sharing census information with your community.